 In contrast, a person who becomes immune by getting the disease can expose other unvaccinated people to the disease.
 The person is also at risk of complications.

-Some newer vaccines contain a molecule called mRNA instead of an antigen.
-This mRNA has instructions for making an antigen that is identical to a small part of a real virus.
+Some newer vaccines do not contain an antigen.
+Instead, they contain ‘instructions’ that tell the body’s cells how to make an antigen that is identical to a small part of a real virus.

-When a person is given an mRNA vaccine, some of their cells read the mRNA instructions.
-These cells then produce the antigen for a short time before they break the mRNA down.
-The person’s immune system recognises the antigen as ‘foreign’ in the same way, activating immune cells and making antibodies.
-Some COVID-19 vaccines are mRNA vaccines.
+When a person is given an mRNA or a viral-vector vaccine, some of their cells read the instructions.
+These cells then produce the antigen for a short time before they break down the mRNA or the harmless virus.

 The person’s immune system then recognises the antigen as ‘foreign’, activating immune cells and making antibodies.
 Some COVID-19 vaccines work using mRNA or a modified virus.
 From the COVID-19 vaccines authorised in the EU as of March 2021, Cominarty and Moderna are mRNA vaccines, and Vaxzevria (previously COVID-19 Vaccine AstraZeneca) and Janssen are viral-vector vaccines.